storageos/storageos.github.io/_includes/troubleshoot/issues/nopods-in-daemonset.md

 # Empty output --> No nodes match
 ```

-> Where the CR name is "storageos"
+> Where the CustomResource name is "storageos"

 Because the NodeSelector Expression doesn't match with the node label,
 StorageOS doesn't have candidate nodes where to locate the Pods started by the